Railway coupling: Z-AK

 The Z-AK coupler is yet another Willison coupler developed by Knorr Bremse.
 It was designed in response to the obvious failure of the Unicoupler/Intermat.
 It is compatible with the buffers and screw coupling.
-It is one of only few automatic couplers that cannot carry tensile forces, railway vehicles using this type of coupler must be equipped with buffers as well.
+It is one of the few automatic couplers that cannot carry tensile forces; railway vehicles using this type of coupler must be equipped with buffers as well.

 Unilink coupler

 The Unilink coupler is a coupler which is used in CSI border countries such as Finland or Ukraine.
 The coupler is compatible with both SA3 and screw coupling.
 It is an SA3 coupler with an additional horn for attaching the shackle of the screw coupler and with a screw coupler that is connected to the hook of wagons equipped with screw couplers.
-When the screw coupler is not in use, the coupler shackle rests in a holder on the left side of the coupler.
+When the screw coupler is not in use, the coupler shackle rests in a holder on the coupler's left side.
 Rolling stock equipped with Unilink couplers is also equipped with side buffers, which are required when using the screw coupler.

-Finland uses passenger coaches equipped with screw couplers because they have the advantage over the SA3 coupler of providing a slack-free ride, as the screw couplers are always under tension and the side buffers do not separate in normal operation.
-Most Finish freight cars are also equipped with screw couplers.
+Finland uses passenger coaches equipped with screw couplers because they have the advantage over the SA3 coupler of providing a slack-free ride, as the screw couplers are always under tension, and the side buffers do not separate in normal operation.
+Most Finnish freight cars are also equipped with screw couplers.
 Only some heavy freight cars and Russian equipment are fitted with SA3 couplers.